mayasage/practical_software_engineering/Database Modelling.md

 Determine how entities relate to each other & articulate the rules.

 There should be NO granular data here, like A/C Open Date, A/C Balance.
 Granular data isn't conceptual, it's logical, and therefore should appear in LDM.

-Answer these 8 Questions to determine relationships between 2 entities:
+Answer these **eight** Questions to determine relationships between two
+entities:

 - 4 Crow's notation questions:

   - 2 participation questions:
-    - 1 Entity A related to many Entity B ?
+    - One Entity A related to more than one Entity B?
-    - 1 Entity B related to many Entity A ?
+    - One Entity B related to more than one Entity A?

   - 2 optionality questions:
-    - Entity A exists without Entity B ?
+    - Entity A exists without Entity B?
-    - Entity B exists without Entity A ?
+    - Entity B exists without Entity A?

-- 2 "should you show" subtyping questions for each Entity:
+- 2 "should you show" sub-typing questions for each Entity:

-  - Is there any subtyping relationship example you should show ?
+  - Is there any sub-typing relationship example you should show?
     - **Person** can be **Teacher** or **Student**

-  - Does Entity go through a lifecycle ?
+  - Does Entity go through a lifecycle?
     - **Order** is **New Order** -> **Processed Order** -> **Shipped Order**

 ##### Capture Relationships: For Dimensional